 I am Matthew Laferty, a pastor, ecumenist, and missionary.
-I am a presbyter in The United Methodist Church and maintain clergy standing in the Methodist Church in Great Britain and the Union of Methodist and Waldensian Churches in Italy.
+I am a presbyter in The United Methodist Church and maintain clergy standing in the Union of Methodist and Waldensian Churches in Italy.
+I am a missionary of the General Board of Global Ministries of The United Methodist Church.
 Since 1 September 2020 I am the director of the Methodist Ecumenical Office Rome, responsible for the World Methodist Council’s relationship with the Holy See (Vatican).
 I am also the co-secretary of the Methodist-Roman Catholic International Commission, the official theological dialogue commission between the World Methodist Council and the Holy See.

 For nearly a decade I served in migrant and multicultural ministry in Europe – first in Moscow, Russia, and later in Vienna, Austria.
 From 2011-2015 I was chaplain for the Moscow Protestant Chaplaincy, a unique English-speaking joint Methodist, Lutheran, and Reformed ministry in Moscow established under a diplomatic protocol between the USSR and USA during the Cold War.
 I also served as the executive director of MPC Social Services (MPCSS); MPCSS is a Christian charitable organization with an outreach center located in the Moscow city center working in areas of hunger, medical assistance, integration, anti-racism, and counter-human trafficking.
 I later served as the pastor of the English-Speaking United Methodist Church in Vienna, Austria, from 2015-2020.
 While in Vienna, I was also a representative of The United Methodist Church to the United Nations Office at Vienna and Vienna-based UN organizations, focusing on issues affecting women as well as peace and disarmament issues.
 Prior to assignment in Europe, I served in ministry placements at Tabor Lutheran Church (ELCA) in Branford, Connecticut, USA, The United Methodist Church’s ecumenical agency, and Connecticut AIDS Resource Coalition (now AIDS Connecticut).

 Originally from Crestline, Ohio, USA, I received a Master of Divinity from Yale University and Bachelor of Arts in political science and international affairs from Ohio Wesleyan University.
-I am currently completing a Master of Laws (LLM) in canon law at Cardiff University in the United Kingdom.
+I also have a Master of Laws (LLM) in canon law at Cardiff University in the United Kingdom.